-Frequently Asked Questions and Resources to Help During the COVID-19 Pandemic
+Frequently Asked Questions and Resources

 The AOAO Board of Directors plans to continue with our mission and strategic plan, but recognize that that even as states are starting to re-open in phases, our members continue to face reduced surgery schedules and financial challenges as a result of the shut downs of this spring.
 We are here to work with you.
 While we will continue with our schedule for sending notices about dues renewal, we have a mechanism with which you may request leniency with regards to your AOAO member dues.
 Simply write to [email protected] and let us know how we can help you during this time.
 We will respond by email, or call, within 2 business days.

 The benefits of AOAO membership are numerous and include:

 - NEW Benefit for Members to Obtain Medical Images

 - The AOAO Board was presented with an opportunity to partner with mymedicalimages.com to provide access to software that would allow surgeons to view medical images provided by patients.
 The Board voted to proceed with providing members with this software.
 Watch for information coming out soon about how you can sign up.

 - Quality educational opportunities through our Annual Spring (Postgraduate) and Fall meetings, including discounts on registration

 - Networking and mentorship opportunities with other members